-Words fall short to describe this unexplainable beauty of an edifice resting peacefully on the banks of river Yamuna.
+Words fall short of describing this unexplainable beauty of an edifice resting peacefully on the banks of the river Yamuna.

 The Taj Mahal is nothing short of a miracle.

-Strangely enough, you must have had this on your bucket list since forever.
+Strangely enough, you must have had this on your bucket list forever.

 Be that as it may, the white marble mausoleum is the ultimate testimony of love.
-Shah Jahan gave instruction to build this universal architectural masterpiece in memory of his beloved wife.
+Shah Jahan gave instructions to build this universal architectural masterpiece in memory of his beloved wife.